This post may contain affiliate links. Please see our disclosure policy.

 Since the cauliflower is roasted whole, the main reason might be excess moisture on the cauliflower before roasting.
 If the cauliflower isn’t dried properly after parboiling, it can become mushy while roasting.
 Make sure you really allow the full 10 minutes for it to steam dry for best results.

-Yes – simply replace the Greek yoghurt with your favourite plant-based alternative!
+Yes – simply replace the Greek yoghurt with your favourite plant-based alternative and you can use everything else.

 Other recipes you might also enjoy:

 If chimichurri is your thing, please try my Crispy Roasted Potatoes with Chimichurri Sauce, Zingy Grilled Chimichurri Chicken or my Simple Tahini Salad Dressing with Parmesan and Lemon.
-My Tahini and Yoghurt Roasted Aubergine Salad also is a great one.
+My Tahini and Yoghurt Roasted Aubergine Salad also is a great one, if you like this roasted cauliflower with tahini.

 Close up of a whole roasted cauliflower with tahini sauce and chimichurri spooned over the top.